mark-akturatech/archon-c64/README.md

 ### Magic Numbers

-Where possible, all magic numbers will be replaced with a descriptive constant.
+Where relevant, all magic numbers will be replaced with a descriptive constant.

 ## Build